Dog First Aid Kit for Home and Walks

 Just like humans, pets, especially puppies, can get into all sorts of trouble/accidents, and over the 12 or so years that your best friend is with you, there is a good chance that they will injure themselves at least once or twice.

-I have done several first aid courses for humans and pets as a dog owner and scout leader.
+As a dog owner and scout leader, I have completed several first aid courses for humans and pets.
 Therefore, I understand the benefits of keeping a well-stocked Dog and Human first aid kit at home and when out and about (or in the car).

 This article looks at some items your pet first aid kit should contain.
 Many of the things you probably already have, but some you may not have thought of.

 Remember, first Aid means just that.
-You are making the patient (be it human or animal) comfortable and preventing any further injury until a professional opinion can be seeked
+You are making the patient (be it human or animal) comfortable and preventing any further injury until a professional opinion can be sought

 first-aid-kits-for-dogs Dog First Aid Kit for Home and Walks